zy111x/appicon-forge/README.md

 > [!IMPORTANT]
 > The text icons use the system's default fonts, and copyright compliance cannot be guaranteed.
 Please proceed with caution when making your selection.
+> You can use custom Google fonts to avoid this.

 ## Usage